Ajeesh24/ajeesh.github.io/replit.md

 This is a resume/portfolio website built as a full-stack application with a React frontend and Express backend.
 The application displays a professional resume for Ajeesh Nechully Gangadharan, a Staff-Level Platform Engineer, with sections for professional summary, skills, certifications, employment history, and education.
 The site is designed to be deployed to GitHub Pages and includes print-friendly styling for generating PDF resumes.

+**Data Management**: All resume content is stored in a single JSON file (`client/public/resume.json`) for easy editing without code changes.
+The application fetches and displays this data dynamically using React Query.

 # User Preferences

 Preferred communication style: Simple, everyday language.